pyta-uoft/website/index.md

 ### Wildcard import (W0401) {#W0401}

 We should only import what we need.
 Wildcard imports (shown below) are generally discouraged, as they add all objects from the imported module into the global namespace.
-This makes it difficult to tell in which module a particular class, function or constant was defined, and may cause problems, for example, when multiple modules have objects with identical names.
+This makes it difficult to tell in which module a particular class, function or constant is defined, and may cause problems, for example, when multiple modules have objects with identical names.

 ~~~~ {include="W0401_wildcard_import"}
 ~~~~

-Rather than importing everything with wildcard `*`, specify the names of the objects which we would like to import:
+Rather than importing everything with wildcard `*`, we should specify the names of the objects which we would like to import:

 ```python
 from module_name import SOME_CONSTANT, SomeClass, some_function